Tips for Avoiding Weather-Related Home Insurance Claims

 Severe Weather in Virginia

-Virginia is susceptible to severe weather, such as torrential rain, flooding, tornados, hail, lightning, and strong winds.
-According to the EPA, the rising global average temperature is associated with widespread changes in weather patterns including more severe weather.
-Since 1980, severe storms and tropical cyclones have been responsible for most of the billion-dollar weather events in Virginia.
-It's important for Virginia home and property owners to learn how to prevent and reduce damage and assess their severe weather preparedness regularly.
+Virginia is susceptible to all kinds of severe weather, such as torrential rain, flooding, tornados, hail, lightning, and strong winds.
+According to the EPA, the rising global average temperature is associated with widespread changes in weather patterns, including more severe weather.
+Since 1980, severe storms and tropical cyclones have been responsible for most of Virginia's billion-dollar weather events.
+Virginia home and property owners should learn how to prevent and reduce damage and assess their severe weather preparedness regularly.

-Prepare these exterior areas of your home for severe weather:
+Protect these exterior areas of your home from severe weather:

 • Roof — Have your roof inspected for loose shingles, cracked tiles, and moss that holds moisture.
 After each storm, even in new houses, check for new leaks.
 A professional inspector will check your attic for water stains, light coming through the roof, and animal activity.
 When researching roof replacement, consider shingles rated Good or Excellent by the IBHS.
 Install a grounding rod if your roof is the highest point on your property to help prevent power surges and outages from lightning strikes.
 Power surges can damage sensitive electronic devices like TVs, computers, and phones.